-As well as annual classes at Stranmillis Clive gives talks to many and varied audiences; schools, local history groups, Women’s Institutes, Probus clubs and more have all repeatedly engaged Clive over the past 15 years.
+As well as annual classes at Stranmillis Clive gives talks to many and varied audiences; schools, local history groups, Women’s Institutes, Probus clubs and more have all repeatedly engaged Clive over many years.
 His list of topics is vast and he has the ability to engage with an audience, large or small, in lively debate whatever the topic.
 Whilst Clive specialises in Ireland’s 20th century history, his knowledge extends to the many and varied crises of Ireland’s turbulent 19th century as well.

 The list of topics that he can talk about goes far beyond what is listed here.
 He encourages participation in his lectures – in fact he prefers to call them talks or conversations – and is keen to help everyone learn more by reading further into the subjects he talks about.
 He wants his audiences to go away feeling enthusiastic about the country’s history, to read more about its fascinating past and make up their own minds on the events discussed.
 To Clive history can be fun and, whilst some events are obviously tragic, he insists that there are, in every situation, tragicomic interludes which help to alleviate the otherwise wearisome effects of history for history’s sake.